- What does a productivity coach do in general?

 - Have more free time and be able to enjoy it without guilt

 Those are some pretty life-changing results, and not all coaches will be able to deliver them.

-Who typically hires a productivity coach?
+Who typically hires a time management coach?

 In theory, anyone can hire a personal productivity coach.
-Think someone who has a goal and could see a tangible benefit in optimizing how they use their time.
+Think of someone who has a goal and could see a tangible benefit in optimizing how they use their time.

 People in leadership positions

 What they have in common is that they need to have a high level of self-organization, self-management, and self-motivation in order to succeed in their roles.
 They are often in control of their schedules and don’t have a lot of outside accountability.
 Learning how to work effectively and overcome distractions, procrastination, and busy work is the most straightforward way to optimize their performance and help them get ahead.

 But leaders are not the only people who enjoy working with a productivity coach.